-\subsection{Conic Repeating}
+\subsection{Conic repeating}

-This category is formed by stitching type 3.2 to form a row of Kokotsakis quadrilaterals, and repeating this row in the longitudinal direction.
-To allow repeating, apart from requiring $\delta_1+\delta_2+\delta_3+\delta_4=2\pi$, we should also set $\alpha_1+\alpha_2+\alpha_3+\alpha_4=2\pi$ (See Figure \ref{fig: general notation}(a)).
-An example is shown in Figure \ref{fig: hybrid repeating}(c) and \ref{fig: hybrid repeating}(d).
+This type is formed by stitching a row of type 2.2 of the rigid-foldable Kokotsakis quadrilaterals, and repeating this row in the longitudinal direction.
+To allow repeating, apart from requiring $\delta_1+\delta_2+\delta_3+\delta_4=2\pi$, we should also set $\alpha_1+\alpha_2+\alpha_3+\alpha_4=2\pi$ (figure \ref{fig: kokotsakis sm}(a)).
+An example is shown in figure \ref{fig: hybrid repeating}(c) and \ref{fig: hybrid repeating}(d).